Bryan Bagunas: Osaka Bluteon

-In 2025, Bagunas joined Osaka Bluteon of the SV.League.
+In mid-2025, Bagunas joined Osaka Bluteon of the SV.League.
+Bagunas helped Bluteon win the 2025–26 season title at the Suntory Sunbirds Osaka's expense.

 National team

 Bagunas was part of the Philippine men's national team that represented the country at the Southeast Asian Games; in the 2017 and 2019 Southeast Asian Games.

 Bagunas's first participation in the Southeast Asian Games was in the 2017 edition where the Philippine national team failed to clinch a podium finish.
 Likewise in the 2019 Southeast Asian Games, there was some issue in the preparations with Bagunas having limited time to train with his national team teammates since he simultaneously had to fulfill his obligations to participate in a training camp with his Japanese club, Oita Miyoshi.
 Despite this, the national team was able to secure a finals appearance in 42 years and clinch a silver medal finish after losing to Indonesia in the final.

 NU represented the Philippines at the 2018 ASEAN University Games in Myanmar.
 Bagunas was part of that Philippine squad which won the men's volleyball title by beating Thailand's representatives in the gold medal match.
 This surpassed the Philippines' bronze medal finish in the 2016 edition held in Singapore.

+In 2025, Bagunas and Alexandra Eala were designated as the Philippines' flag-bearers to the 2025 SEA Games in Thailand.

 Personal life

-Bagunas is engaged with longtime girlfriend Nicole Tracy Tan since April 2022.
-And they got married on June 6, 2022.
+Bagunas married Nicole Tracy Tan in 2023.